James

 This passage may seem tough on those who have been blessed with money here on earth but there is a reason for it.
 James tells us what seems to be opposite of our world today where the rich are exalted as a big success story.
 Here, he tells us that the one in "humble circumstances" has a higher position and the reason is really simple.
 When you have less of riches, you look to God more and grow closer to Him.
 The rich are usually more reliant on themselves and their own efforts and their relationship with God tends to suffer.
 They, like the wild flower, tend to fade as they rely on God less and less.

-Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him.
+How blessed is the man who perseveres through temptation!
+For after he has passed the test, he will receive as his crown the Life which God has promised to those who love him.

 Trials and testing will either drive you closer to the Lord or away from Him.
 Those who persevere (are driven closer) will be rewarded with a crown.
 Many have tried to claim that James is mixing works with salvation and our "earning our way to heaven" but he is not talking here of salvation as a reward.
 He is talking about the judgment of saints as we are told about in Revelation and that is a judgment of rewards (crowns) and not of salvation.